oh-my-fish/plugin-tab/README.md

 $ tab [path] [cmd] ...
 You can prolly guess
 $ tab [-s|--split]        Split the current tab instead of opening a new tab
 $ tab [-S|--split-horiz]  Split the current tab horizontally.
-                          (Splits are only supported in iTerm at this time)
+                          (Splits are only supported in iTerm and Yakuake at this time)
 ```